banerai/NeRFStudioReactNode/README.md

-# NeRF Studio React Node

-# React AWS S3 File Upload
+# React AWS S3 File Upload using React JS and Node JS

 This is a simple React application that allows users to upload a file to an Amazon S3 bucket.